Economic Resilience Initiative

 • Review your budgets or credit report; get referrals to other community resources.

-• Make a single appointment or enroll for up to six months.
+• Make a single appointment or enroll for multiple coaching sessions.

 • Participants must have attended Money Mechanics or Hope & Power classes.